Rigorous Enclosures of Solutions of Neumann Boundary Value Problems: Introduction

 \section{Introduction}

 Rigorous numerical methods for the verification of existence of solutions of non-linear differential equations are of great importance due to the fact that, although it is usually possible to solve such problems numerically, it is often very hard, if not impossible, to obtain analytical solutions.
 Additionally such non-linear problems frequently have multiple solutions, whose multiplicity and behaviour often depend on parameters.
 Hence rigorous numerical methods to prove the existence, multiplicity and provide additional information about the behaviour of solutions to non-linear differential equations are fundamental tools for non-linear analysis and applications.
-Many authors have proposed verification methods to solve partial differential equations such as the analytical method based on a Newton-Kantorovich theorem in \cite{1995-Plum}, the semi-analytical method in \cite{1988-Nakao, 1995-Nakao}, and the analytical method based on radii polynomials in \cite{2010-Gameiro, 2016-Gameiro}.
-The methods in \cite{2010-Gameiro, 2016-Gameiro} are based on a contraction mapping argument applied to a Newton-Like operator $T$ on a Banach space, in which the search for zeros of a map $\mathcal{F}$ is shown to be equivalent to finding fixed points of $T$.
-This method is useful to obtain equilibria \cite{gameiro2008validated, gameiro2011rigorous}, invariant manifolds \cite{castelli2015parameterization, castelli2018parameterization}, connecting orbits \cite{van2011rigorous, lessard2014computer}, and other types of solution.
+Many authors have proposed verification methods to solve partial differential equations such as the analytical method based on a Newton-Kantorovich theorem in \citep{1995-Plum}, the semi-analytical method in \citep{1988-Nakao, 1995-Nakao}, and the analytical method based on radii polynomials in \citep{2010-Gameiro, 2016-Gameiro}.
+The methods in \citep{2010-Gameiro, 2016-Gameiro} are based on a contraction mapping argument applied to a Newton-Like operator $T$ on a Banach space, in which the search for zeros of a map $\mathcal{F}$ is shown to be equivalent to finding fixed points of $T$.
+This method is useful to obtain equilibria \citep{gameiro2008validated, gameiro2011rigorous}, invariant manifolds \citep{castelli2015parameterization, castelli2018parameterization}, connecting orbits \citep{van2011rigorous, lessard2014computer}, solutions in spaces with varying regularity \citep{lessard2017varying}, and other types of solutions.
 However, these methods are usually computationally expensive due to the fact that they often require the computation of approximate inverses (or estimates on the norm of the inverse) of large matrices.
+Methods to solve boundary values problems are presented in \citep{Sing.Sub.ZhangBVP1995, CHERPION200175, VERMA20114709} where upper and lower solutions are computed to approximate the solution to the boundary value problem.
+The approach presented in this paper differs from the methods above in the sense that it is a method to validate a previously computed numerical solution and not a method to compute the approximate solution itself.
+Hence this paper can be seen as a complement to other methods to compute numerical solutions to boundary value problems.

 The goal of this paper is to propose an efficient method to solve rigorously a general two points boundary value problem with Neumann boundary condition of the form

 To describe the main ideas of the method let us interpret the problem as a problem of the form $\mathcal{F}(u) = 0$ for $u$ in an appropriate Hilbert space, where $\mathcal{F}(u) = u'' - f(x,u,u')$.
 The first step is to obtain a non-rigorous numerical candidate $w$ for a zero of $\mathcal{F}$ using a finite dimensional approximation of $\mathcal{F}$.
 We then use a version of the Newton-Kantorovich theorem to rigorously verify the existence of a true zero of $\mathcal{F}$ close to $w$, based on the computation of rigorous enclosures for